Quackers Waterproofing offers affordable, effective basement waterproofing systems for St. Louis, St. Charles, and Wentzville area homeowners.

-Floor cracks seep water primarily because of hydrostatic pressure that feeds in from the end cuts of floor cracks that meet exterior walls.
+Floor and wall cracks seep water primarily because of hydrostatic pressure that feeds in from the end cuts of floor cracks that meet exterior walls.
 In many cases a simple installation of a sump pump is all it takes to eliminate minor problems.

 The Basement Drain Main's leak guard is a secondary channel to collect back flow from under the footings.
 The leak guard channel also offers protection against water seepage up through the crack formed by pouring new concrete up against existing concrete.